myssal/ResonanceDownloader/README.md

   ResonanceDownloader [options]

 Options:
-  output, -o <output>                 Specify output folder for download contents.
+  -o, --output <output>               Specify output folder for download contents.
   -gv, --game-version <game-version>  Specify game version.
 If not set, the version will be fetched from server.
   -f, --filter-file <filter-file>     Specify filter json file path.
 If specify with no input, default input will be
                                       filters.json.